-&lt;sup>1 Note that the paper calculates X-factors for the four lines of the network described above, not the entire network.
+1 Note that the paper calculates X-factors for the four lines of the network described above, not the entire network.
 Importantly, grain lines are not included, due to a lack of available data at the time of writing.
 References to 'the network' in this report should be understood to refer to the four lines mentioned above.

-• For the Eastern Goldfields Railway line (EGR), it is 1.96 percent per annum.
-For the South West Main line (SWM), it is 2.39 percent per annum.
+- For the Esperance line, it is 1.44 percent per annum. - For the Leonora line, it is 1.47 percent per annum. - For the Eastern Goldfields Railway line (EGR), it is 1.46 percent per annum. - For the South West Main line (SWM), it is 1.46 percent per annum.

-If each of the lines are weighted by their 2003 total costs in the model, this gives a weighted average X-factor for the network of approximately 0.92 percentage points per annum and an annualised price adjustment of 1.78 percent per annum.
-This compares to the ERA's current determination for the network of 0.675 percentage points for the X-factor, and 2.03 percent for the annual price adjustment.
+If each of the lines are weighted by their 2003 total costs in the model, this gives a weighted average X-factor for the combined four lines of approximately 1.13 percentage points per annum and an annualised price adjustment of 1.46 percent per annum.
+This compares to the ERA's current determination for the entire WA network, which includes the suburban passenger rail network and the grain lines, of 0.675 percentage points for the X-factor, and 2.03 percent for the annual price adjustment.
 There are some issues surrounding these numbers, which are discussed in Sections 4.2, 5.3 and 6.1.